 Extrusion: the annulus fibrosis is perforated and the gelatinous material is pushed to the epidural membrane enclosing the spinal cord.

 Sequestration (subtype of extrusion): The disc is fragmented and can be found as free floating material within the spinal canal causing significant pain and neurological symptoms.

-Additional classification of disk herniation relies on the type of displaced material (nuclear, cartilaginous, bony, calcified, ossified, collagenous, scarred, desiccated, gaseous or liquid), and whether the material is contained within the intact annulus or uncontained when outside its boundaries.
-The consequent compromise of the spinal canal by a herniated disk is graded as mild if less than 1/3, moderate if 1/3 to 2/3, and severe if over 2/3 of the spinal canal space is obliterated.
+Additional classification of disc herniation relies on the type of displaced material (nuclear, cartilaginous, bony, calcified, ossified, collagenous, scarred, desiccated, gaseous or liquid), and whether the material is contained within the intact annulus or uncontained when outside its boundaries.
+The consequent compromise of the spinal canal by a herniated disc is graded as mild if less than 1/3, moderate if 1/3 to 2/3, and severe if over 2/3 of the spinal canal space is obliterated.

-Disk herniation is most common in men between 30 and 50 years of age and in all ageing individuals.
+Disc herniation is most common in men between 30 and 50 years of age and in all ageing individuals.
 These are the main risk factors:

 Poor physical fitness including: